31 May 2019

 EFS @ Kino klub Split, Croatia

-A programme of Experimental Film Society films will be screening at Kino klub Split in Split, Croatia on Friday 27th September.
+Two programmes of Experimental Film Society films will be screening at Kino klub Split in Split, Croatia on 20th & 27th September 2019.

 Address: Ulica Slobode 28, 21000 Split, Croatia.